Yashraj-Muthyapwar/NotionAtlas-AI-Semantic-Search-And-RAG-Assistant-for-Notion/README.md

 ## 🌐 Notes
 - Ensure your **Notion** API token and database/page IDs are properly configured.
 - Update **Qdrant** host, collection name, and API keys as needed.
-- **LLaMA/OpenAI** credentials required for chatbot responses.
+- **LLaMA** credentials required for chatbot responses.
 - **Huggingface** token for sentence-transformers
 - Update the credentials in your environment or config files before running.

-## 💡 Future Improvements
-- Recursive subpage handling
-- Automated chunking and batch upserts
-- Dockerized deployment

 ---

 Contributions welcome.
-Built with ❤️ for private RAG pipelines.
+Built with ❤️ for modern knowledge management and AI innovation.